-The study revealed that the rural banks do not offer credit facility to farmers due to the fact that most farmers were unable to meet specific demands of the banks.
+The study revealed that the rural banks do not offer credit facility to farmers due to the fact that most farmers are unable to meet specific demands of the banks.
 It also revealed that most farmers lack the skills or knowledge used to apply for credit facility.

-The study again identified the competitors of farmers for credit to be petty traders in the Offinso Municipality.
-Researchers' Survey, 2018 reveals that 40% of the borrowers in the Offinso Municipality were petty traders and 30% were farmers.
+The study again identified the competitors of farmers for credit to be pretty traders in the Offinso Municipality.
+Researchers' Survey, 2013 reveals that 40% of the borrowers in the Offinso Municipality are petty traders and 30% are farmers.
 The rest of the 30% include public servants and other civil service personnel.

-Again, the study therefore revealed the effects of the non - availability of it economic activities of the farmers.
+Again, the study therefore revealed the effects of the non - availability of it on the economic activities of farmers.